 Admission to your selected program:

 - While you will be given consideration for the school or college to which you apply, it’s possible that you will be offered admission to the College of General Studies or another BU program for which you qualify.
-Please check the box to indicate whether you would like to be considered for this option on the Common Application.
+Please check the box to indicate whether you would like to be considered for this option on your application.

 - If you are applying to the College of Fine Arts or the Accelerated Medical Program, you will only be considered for the program to which you applied.